syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

 Sample Link: You can download the above sample code by clicking [here](https://github.com/SyncfusionExamples/how-to-set-background-color-for-popupview-in-xamarin-popup).

-## How to prevent popup from closing when pressing the back navigation button
+## How to prevent the Popup from being closed when pressing the back navigation button

-By default, the popup will be closed whenever the back navigation button is pressed in an android device.
-To prevent the popup from closing when the back navigation button is pressed, set `False` to the `SfPopupLayout.ClosePopupOnBackButtonPressed` property.
+By default, the Popup will be closed whenever the back navigation button is pressed in Android devices.
+To prevent the Popup from being closed when the back navigation button is pressed, set `False` to the `SfPopupLayout.ClosePopupOnBackButtonPressed` property.

 {% tabs %}
 {% highlight xaml %}